 - Kristen Morgan – Student, Physics (Okanagan campus)

 - Craig Nichol – Senior Instructor, Earth and Environmental Sciences, Irving K. Barber School of Arts and Sciences

-- Claudio Pini – Director, Application Management Services, Information Technology
+- Claudio Pini – Director, Teaching and Learning Services, UBC IT

 - Tim Silk – Senior Instructor, Marketing and Behavioural Science Division, Sauder School of Business